 Beliefs and morals stem from environments.
 What you give out will be absorbed.
 If you set the bar for emotions and the willingness to be open about how the behavior of others makes you feel, these are great foundations for solid boundaries.

 Make A Feelings Cube

-Feelings cubes can be made out of card or paper.
-Like conventional cubes, they have six sides but instead of numbers, you can draw a face with different emotions.
+you can make feelings cubes out of card or paper.
+Like conventional cubes, they have six sides, but instead of numbers, you can draw a face with different emotions.
 Taking it in turns to roll it, you can both (or more people) can act out whichever emotion you land on.
 You can find lots of free templates online.
-For instance, check out the free feelings cube template on Seedling Mentors, it is an excellent way of teaching your child to identify and express emotions.
+For instance, check out the free feelings cube template on Seedling Mentors.
+It is an excellent way of teaching your child to identify and express emotions.

-Feelings cubes can be taken anywhere with you.
-If you are on a long train journey, on a plane or even if you are on vacation!
+Feelings cubes can be taken anywhere with you if you are on a long train journey, on a plane, or even if you are on vacation!
 It makes for a fun rainy day activity as well.
-Try creating stories with the cube as you roll different emotions, you can use it as the next part of your tale.
+Try creating stories with the cube as you roll different emotions, and you can use it as the next part of your tale.
 A very creative way to explore feelings.

 Use Puppets/Dolls/Lego for Role Play Games

 Whilst role pay yourselves can be a good idea, if your child is uncomfortable doing so, they could act out emotions whilst using play puppets, dolls, etc. Adults may sometimes need to take the lead and create a game.
 The less inhibited you are, the less they will be!